About

 Meditation

-Emma first engaged with meditation in the early 1990s and has been exploring meditation practices from around the world ever since.
-Meditation has been a key component for building awareness, consciousness and insight.
+Emma first tried with meditation in the early 1990s and has been exploring meditation practices from around the world ever since.
+Meditation has been a key component for building presence, consciousness and insight.
 She has meditated for over 25 years and embodies a hearty daily meditation and spiritual practice.

 Reiki